 You have debt that will definitely be paid off prior to the policy expiration.
 These are all perfect fits because they all have a defined period of time.

-Young folks are planning for the “what if’s not the inevitable of passing away.
-Buying permanent life insurance is usually not required.
+Young folks needing life insurance are doing preventative planning… for the “what if’s, not the inevitable of passing away.
+Buying permanent life insurance is usually not required as a young person.

 As a senior, you know what you are planning for.

-None of us have a crystal ball, we do need to have dependable coverage in place.
-Especially, if we do not have the financial resources laid aside to cover our final expenses.
-This leaves our family in financial pickle.
+None of us have a crystal ball and we do need dependable coverage in place.
+This is especiallytrue if we do not have the financial resources laid aside to cover our final expenses.
+Living behind funeral and burial expenses, outstanding medical bills or other debts leaves our family in a pickle and exposed to financial ruin.
+We are now in unprecedented times.

-From my perspective, I would be doing you a disservice by not telling you this…in no way should term life insurance be your primary form of life insurance at this point.
+From my perspective, I would be doing you a disservice by not telling you this…in no way should term life insurance be your primary form of life insurance at this point of life.

-To “win the bet” with a term life insurance policy, you have to conveniently pass away before expiration for the money to be available to your loved ones or other beneficiary.
+To “win the bet” with a term life insurance policy, you have to conveniently pass away before expiration for the money to be available to your loved ones.

 Understand, the insurance company knows they are very likely to win with term insurance.
 Statistics are on the insurance company’s side.